-Madison is most well known for starring as Luisa in the historic Off-Broadway production of THE FANTASTICKS for over 400 performances.
+Madison can currently be seen in the ensemble of the Broadway National Tour of WICKED, where she also understudies the role of Glinda.
+She is also most well known for starring as Luisa in the historic Off-Broadway production of THE FANTASTICKS for over 400 performances.
 She recently returned Off-Broadway to star as Genevieve in Stephen Schwartz's revised New York premiere of THE BAKER’S WIFE with J2 Spotlight at Theatre Row, singing the iconic “Meadowlark.”

 Madison’s career has brought her across the country starring in classic roles such as: Nellie Forbush in Rodgers & Hammerstein's SOUTH PACIFIC, opposite Broadway's Ben Davis as Emile de Becque, with Rubicon Theatre Company and The Harrisburg Symphony, Sarah Brown in GUYS & DOLLS with both Musical Theatre West and Theatre Under The Stars, Laurey Williams in Rodgers & Hammerstein's OKLAHOMA! with North Shore Music Theatre and Musical Theatre West, and Lilli Vanessi / Kate in KISS ME KATE with The Arts Center of Coastal Carolina.